Short URL for this page:

 The convention, which was now the congress of the free and independent republic of Louisiana, met in New Orleans, on January 29, in the Lyceum Room on the third floor of the City Hall.
 The election of delegates to the convention of Southern States about to be held in Montgomery, Ala., was one of the immediate questions taken up.
 This precipitated a discussion about the course to be followed by the State.
 Should Louisiana cast her lot in with the other Southern States which had already seceded?
 Should she wait, and see what action would be taken by her immediate neighbors, which, including some of the largest of the Southern Commonwealths, had not yet committed themselves either way?
 A majority of the convention was in favor of joining the Confederacy forthwith, but a minority urged delay.
 They pointed out that Louisiana would be the State on which the heaviest burdens would press, in case war eventually developed.
 The leaders paid little heed to these counsels of moderation, except insofar as they were induced to allow the delegates to go uninstructed to Montgomery.
 The delegates were chosen.
 They were seven in number — two at large, and one each from the five congressional districts.
 The two delegates at large were Alexander de Clouet and John Perkins, both ex-members of the United States Congress.
 De Clouet was a wealthy lawyer and planter.
 Among the other delegates two were from New Orleans — Charles M. Conrad, distinguished as having been Secretary of War in the cabinet of President Fillmore, and Duncan Kenner, one of the best-known men connected with the history of the turf, whose memorable contest with John Slidell over the United States senatorship had resulted in the election of Pierre Soulé to that body.

 The convention named George Williamson ambassador from Louisiana to Texas.
 It also authorized the seizure of the United States Mint and the Customhouse in New Orleans, and appointed a committee to take charge of the former, and see that it continued in operation, for the benefit of Louisiana.
 One of its last official acts was to pass an ordinance creating a State army.
 This was done chiefly at the instance of "Dick" Taylor, son of President Zachary Taylor, who was a native of New Orleans, and a p237 resident of the city.
-General Indicates a West Point graduate and gives his Class.Braxton Bragg was to command this force, which was to be composed of 500 men, enlisted for a period of four months.
+General Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Braxton Bragg was to command this force, which was to be composed of 500 men, enlisted for a period of four months.
 He was to have the title of brigadier-general.
-A. H. Gladden was appointed colonel of the infantry regiment, and Indicates a West Point graduate and gives his Class.J.
+A. H. Gladden was appointed colonel of the infantry regiment, and Indicates a West Point graduate, Class of 1849: a link to his biographical entry in Cullum's Register.J.
 K. Duncan, colonel of the artillery.
 The former was a veteran of the Mexican war; the latter was a graduate of West Point, who had resigned from the army in 1855, with the expectation of serving with high rank in the filibustering expedition organized by General Quitman, which was frustrated by a presidential proclamation in that year.
 Bragg's force was quietly organized, but before it was completed, Louisiana had ceased to be an independent political entity, and had incorporated herself into the Confederacy.
 It therefore became a part of the military organization of the Confederate States.

 Events now followed fast one upon another.
-Indicates a West Point graduate and gives his Class.Beauregard, dismissed from the superintendency of West Point, to which he had just been appointed, arrived to tender his services to the Government, and was promptly ordered away to Charleston.
+Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.Beauregard, dismissed from the superintendency of West Point, to which he had just been appointed, arrived to tender his services to the Government, and was promptly ordered away to Charleston.
 News of the preparations there against Fort Sumter operated to stimulate recruiting in New Orleans.
 At the first muster of the local military organizations, which took place on Washington's birthday, at the Fair Grounds, Major General Lewis was able to turn out 4,000 men, divided into two brigades, commanded, respectively, by Brigadier-Generals Palfrey and Tracy.
 The occasion was made memorable by the presentation of a flag to the Washington Artillery by the ladies of New Orleans, and Judah P. Benjamin delivered a thrilling address, to which Lieut.
 J. T. Wheat, who had been secretary to the secession convention, made a fitting reply.
 More than 20,000 people flocked to the Fair Grounds to witness the ceremony.

 In the midst of these exciting scenes, New Orleans preserved its accustomed blithe spirit.
 Adelina Patti sang to large audiences in her favorite parts at the French Opera House; Maggie Mitchell played the famous part of "Fanchon," at the St. Charles Theater; Blind Tom, the negro pianist, amazed and delighted hundreds of spectators at Armory Hall; Dan Rice gave exhibitions at Carrollton; the Christy Minstrels entertained a laughing public at the Academy of Music; while at the Metairie Jockey Club the races were going on as usual.
 In the columns of the newspapers the serious aspect of affairs might find room, but nowhere else was the approaching storm allowed to dampen the good humor of the moment.
 The Carnival of 1861 was celebrated with all its usual brilliancy.
 There were splendid balls; the masquerading on Mardi Gras was as general as ever; the procession of the "Mystic Krewe of Comus" lacked nothing of its customary magnificence.